 Where exclusion occurs the LA and the Board of Governors will be notified.
-If the exclusion is for a fixed term, school will hold a reintegration meeting with the pupil and their parents/carers as the pupil comes back to school.
+If the exclusion is for a fixed term (a suspension), school will hold a reintegration meeting with the pupil and their parents/carers as the pupil comes back to school.
 The purpose of the reintegration meeting will be to support the pupil in order that further exclusions are not necessary.
-School will provide work for pupils up until the fifth day of any exclusion and then from the sixth day of a fixed term exclusion.
+School will provide work for pupils up until the fifth day of any exclusion and then from the sixth day of a suspension.
 From the sixth day the pupil will be educated off site at a location of which parents will be informed in advance.

-Should any pupils have a number of fixed term exclusions the school will initiate a Pastoral Support Plan and consider support from outside agencies through an Early Help Referral to Trafford's Multi-agency Referral and Assessment Team (MARAT) if necessary.
+Should any pupils have a number of suspensions the school will consider support from relevant outside agencies if necessary.

 This school would consider permanent exclusion only as a last resort.
-Permanent exclusion would only be considered for a very serious breach of the school's behaviour policy, such as assaulting a member of staff, or repeated and persistent breaches of the school's behaviour policy despite previous fixed term exclusions and subsequent support from the school to modify behaviour.
-Parents have the right to appeal against exclusion; the matter would then be referred to the

-Pupil Discipline Committee of the Governing Body.
+Permanent exclusion would only be considered for a very serious breach of the school's behaviour policy, such as assaulting a member of staff, or repeated and persistent breaches of the school's behaviour policy despite previous suspensions and subsequent support from the school to modify behaviour.
+To warrant a permanent exclusion, the school also has to be satisfied that allowing the pupil to remain in school would seriously harm the education and welfare of the pupil or others in the school.
+Parents have the right to appeal against exclusion; the matter would then be referred to the Pupil Discipline Committee of the Governing Body.